RuiWa/Extended_Kalman_Filter/README.md

 Kalman Filtering implemention using matlab

 # introduction
-test1
-a simple example in one-dementsional linear kalman filtering
+test1 is a simple example in one-dementsional linear kalman filtering